This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Infant brain damage symptoms range from mild to severe and include signs of cerebral palsy, seizures, cognitive impairments, and developmental delays.[1]
-Sometimes, brain damage is mild and goes unnoticed, but in other cases, it is more severe and noticeable as soon as the infant is born.
+Sometimes, brain damage is mild and initially goes unnoticed.
+In other babies, brain damage is more severe and noticeable soon after birth.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-However, there are also preventable accidents resulting from a medical caregiver’s negligence.
-In these instances, parents can consider filing a medical malpractice lawsuit against the negligent party.
+Infant brain damage can result from medical malpractice a medical professional’s preventable errors in care.
+Parents can consider filing a medical malpractice lawsuit against the negligent party.

 For example, if a doctor fails to recognize complications or order a Cesarean section, a resulting birth injury could be considered medical malpractice.